Dartmouth-Data-Analytics-Core/Bioinformatics_workshop-Dec-2020/Day-1/03-Intro-to-NGS-data-analysis-II.md

 ### Principles of read alignment for RNA-seq

 The goal of aligning reads to a reference genome is to find the ***most likely location in that reference genome where the read originated from***.
+This is generally determined by reducing the information in the reference and query (read to be mapped) into smaller strings and looking for the position in the reference with the highest number of matching smaler strings.
+This process is also used in de novo genome assembly, local alignments (BLAST or BLAT), and global alignments.

 Although we won't go into the theory here, aligning reads to reference genomes involves ***mapping*** to identify the most likely position of the read in the reference genome, followed by the ***alignment***, which describes the base-by-base relationship between the read and the reference.
 Alignments are often imperfect, and are associated with quality scores (***MAPQ scores***) that describe the quality of the alignment.